taylanilkyaz/ikas-backend-project/README.md

         password:"q1"
       }){id name surname email}
     }

 The email field must match the email type and must be unique.
 User information is returned as the return value.
 If there is an error, it will return the error.

-After registering, you must login.
+After registering, you must log in.

 # 2- Login User:
 mutation{login(loginUser:{